Most of our projects fall into one of these three broad categories:

 Law School Programs

-During law school, we did a lot of collaborative pro bono work!
+Our collaborative pro bono work was perhaps the highlight of our law school experience.
 From writing public comments, to publishing papers, and volunteering with other groups, we were always looking for something new and exciting to work on.
 Animal Counsel is still involved in doing this sort of work with the students at the University of Colorado Law School, as well as the Animal Legal Defense Fund's Animal Law Program.

 We fully believe students can and should get involved in the public and academic processes.
 After all, so many law students are filled with the drive and knowledge to do good work.
 But there's not a lot of opportunities.
 So, at Animal Counsel, we want to give students the chance to get experience working on real legal issues in animal and environmental law.
 If you're a law student who's interested in getting involved as a volunteer or an intern, reach out!
 We may have something you can work on.
 Alternatively, if you have your own project idea and want help bringing it to life, let us know!